 - Light herbal bitterness: MUDDLED smaller bitter notes from mint leaves increase the complexity and give the cocktail a garden-fresh, a little soil character.

-- Cold and crisp sensation: Served on crushed ice, the drink is a fresh mouthfill and icy cold with a slow weakening that combines the tastes over time.
+- Cold and crisp sensation: Served on crushed ice, the drink is mouthfeel-ful and icy cold with a slow weakening that combines the tastes over time.

 - Aromatic freshness: The mint garnish offers a fragrant burst with each sip, which increases sensory experience.